If you have a specific question for which you need an answer this may be the place to find it.

 14. Periodically check your load and animals during your journey.

-weight of 2000kg.
+My trailer has a maximum towing weight of 1500Kg and my trailer has a maximum gross weight of 2000kg.
 Can I pull this trailer?

 The answer is yes provided the unladen weight (Actual weight of the trailer) and the weight of the load does not exceed 1500Kg.